aoijs/documentation/callbacks/bot.onready.md

----
-description: >-
-  A command that gets executed by the bot, if the bot is back online (after bot was restarted) and connected to Discord again.
----

 # bot.readyCommand

 This command will have the bot send a given message to the given channel when it turns online.